 The Anthropology Museum is the largest and most-visited museum in Mexico, and contains a lot of Mayan and Aztec artifacts including the Stone of the Sun (Aztec calendar stone).
 It’s a great place to go to start educating yourself on the Aztec culture prior to going to the Teotihuacan pyramids!
 It costs about 75 pesos to enter the museum.

-If you don’t have time to visit the whole museum (I don’t blame you – it’s huge!) the highlights are (as told to us by the information desk at the museum):
+If you don’t have time to visit the whole museum (I don’t blame you – it’s huge!) the highlights are:

 Room 4: Teotihuacan